Accessibility, compliance, and your winery website

 What you can do about it.

-If you have yet to build a website, or you’re going to rebuild, make sure you’re working with someone who understands web accessibility, is committed to making your site accessible, and doesn’t talk about it like a “feature” or “upgrade”.
-Building an accessible site is no more difficult than building an inaccessible website, it just requires different methods.
+If you have yet to build a website, or you’re going to rebuild, make sure you’re working with someone who understands web accessibility, is committed to making your site accessible, and doesn’t talk about it like a “feature” or an “upgrade”.

 “But my automated scan said I’m in the clear!”